kentcdodds/cloc/README.md

                              separated file extensions.
 Use --show-ext to
                              see the recognized extensions.
    --include-lang=<L1>[,L2[...]]
-                             Count only the given comma separated languages L1, L2, L3, et cetera.
+                             Count only the given comma separated, case- insensitive languages L1, L2, L3, et cetera.
 Use --show-lang to see the list of recognized languages.
    --match-d=<regex>         Only count files in directories matching the Perl
                              regex.
 For example
                                --match-d='/(src|include)/'